shaneish/hop/README.md

 make all
 ```
 The default runner alias set is `hp`, use this to call `bunnyhop` from the command line (unless you set a custom alias).
+If you'd like to use a different alias to call `bunnyhop` from your terminal, simple set the environment variable "**BUNNYHOP_SHELL_ALIAS**" prior to running the `make` command.
+If you'd like to change to a different alias after installion, again you can just set the environment variable "**BUNNYHOP_SHELL_ALIAS**" and rerun the appropriate `make` command.

 Once everything is installed and the shell hooks added, you can open the config file to set your editor and other preferences by simply typing:
 ```console